 Amazingly, this little kitten survived and went on to live a fairly normal life.
 He eventually could eat and drink without assistance from his adopted mum.
 He could only eat and drink with one side of the face as the other face did not have a lower jaw or oesophagus.

-Frank and Louie, sometimes call Frankenlouie shared one brain, only two functioning eyes, two noses and two mouths but could only eat and drink from one mouth.
-He appeared in the Guinness Book of World Records in 2006 for being the longest surviving conjoined twin cats.
-He continued living for another 8 years and died in 2014 and the age of 15.
+Frank and Louie, sometimes call Frankenlouie, shared one brain, only two functioning eyes, two noses and two mouths but could only eat and drink from one mouth.
+He appeared in the Guinness Book of World Records in 2006 for being the longest surviving Janus cat.
+He continued living for another eight years and died in 2014 at the age of 15.
 In the end, he had to be put to sleep because he developed cancer.

 Dr Trent says that Duo has a big personality and faces many challenges because of her disability.
-She will probably have surgery to have one of her eyes removed but she is full of life and loves to play with other cats and loves to have her belly rubbed.
+She will probably have surgery to have one of her eyes removed, but she is full of life and loves to play with other cats and have her belly rubbed.
 Duo is now over a year old and loving life.

-Bettie Bee a conjoined kitten was born in 2017 with the very rare congenital condition of craniofacial duplication which is when facial features are doubled whilst they are growing in the womb.
+Bettie Bee, a conjoined kitten, was born in 2017.
+She was born with a very rare congenital condition of craniofacial duplication, which is when facial features are doubled whilst they are growing in the womb.

-Bettie had two mouths, two noses and three eyes instead of the four as seen in other conjoined twin kittens.
-It was found that her two mouths led to her stomach and she was being fed via a tube.
+Bettie had two mouths, two noses and three eyes.
+This kitten was especially unique in that she only had three eyes, unlike the other conjoined twin kittens with two full sets of eyes (totaling four).
+Bettie's two mouths led to her stomach and she was able to be fed via a tube.
 Unfortunately, poor little Bettie Bee passed away just a couple of weeks after birth.

 Other Amazing Animals